jerith/Platform-Guild/sunsetted.rst

 Chef
 ----

-`Chef <https://www.chef.io/chef/get-chef/>`_ was previously used as the configuration management system for platform components (and otherwise).
-**Ansible** should be used for all new services, and existing components' recipes should be ported to unified Ansible cookbooks in coordination with devops.
+`Chef <https://www.chef.io/chef/get-chef/>`_ was previously used as the configuration management system for platform components (and otherwise). **Ansible** should be used for all new services, and existing components' recipes should be ported to unified Ansible cookbooks in coordination with devops.

 Explanation
 ############

-* Written in a language closer to the day-to-day of engineering (Python, vs.
+* Written in a language closer to the day-to-day of engineering (Python vs.
   Ruby)
 * Can run agent-less on infrastructure machines, resulting in less resource usage